JohnCoates/Aerial/Documentation/AutoUpdates.md

 Because Aerial is "just" a screen saver (technically, a plugin to System Preferences), providing updates is slightly more involved and because of this, we have two, separate, automatic update mechanisms with two separate settings to control them:

 - The first setting controls whether you want automatic updates or not.
-This check is done periodically (if 24 hours elapsed since last check), but *only* when the screensaver panel (the one you see in the screenshot) is open.
+This check is done periodically (if 24 hours elapsed since last check), but *only* when the screen saver panel (the one you see in the screenshot) is open.
 When an update is available, you will see this window pop:

 ![Capture d’écran 2019-05-30 à 11 58 34](https://user-images.githubusercontent.com/37544189/58625280-6a51ce80-82d2-11e9-8dd0-a5ed92fa74f4.jpg)